Troy Sabres

 The Troy Sabres were an American semi-professional ice hockey team in Troy, Ohio.
 They played in the Continental Hockey League from 1982 to 1986, and the All-American Hockey League in the 1986–1987 season.
-The club folded in 1987.
 The team was coached by Moose Lallo and Maurice Benoit.
+In 1987, the Sabres merged with the Dayton Jets to form the Miami Valley Sabres.